 83704 quantitation of lipoprotein particle numbers and lipoprotein particle subclasses (eg, by nuclear magnetic resonance spectroscopy)

 There is a specific CPT code for lipoprotein (a) testing:

 83695: Lipoprotein (a)

 A large body of literature has accumulated on the utility of novel lipid risk factors in the prediction of future cardiac events.
-The evidence reviewed for this policy statement consists of large, prospective cohort studies that have evaluated the association of these lipid markers with cardiovascular outcomes.
+The evidence reviewed for this policy statement consists of systematic reviews, meta-analyses and large, prospective cohort studies that have evaluated the association of these lipid markers with cardiovascular outcomes.
 A smaller amount of literature is available on the utility of these markers as a marker of treatment response.
-Data on treatment response is taken from randomized, controlled trials (RCTs) that use one or more novel lipid markers as a target of lipid-lowering therapy.
+Data on treatment response is taken from randomized controlled trials (RCTs) that use one or more novel lipid markers as a target of lipid-lowering therapy.